Byron/gitoxide/README.md

       * [x] _ssh://_ launches service application in a remote shell using _ssh_
       * [x] _git://_ establishes a tcp connection to a git daemon
       * [x] _http(s)://_ establishes connections to web server
-      * [ ] pass context for scheme specific configuration, like authentication information or timeouts
+      * [ ] pass context for scheme specific configuration, like timeouts
     * [x] git://<service>
       * [x] V1 handshake
         * [x] send values + receive data with sidebands